 Note: This article gives the views of the author, and not the position of the LSE Impact Blog, nor of the London School of Economics.
 Please review our comments policy if you have any concerns on posting a comment below.

-David Nicholas is a director of CIBER Research Ltd, an independent research company specialising in scholarly communications.
-He is also an adjunct professor at the University of Tennessee.
 Other members of the Harbingers research group contributed to this blog: Anthony Watkinson, Abrizah Abdullah, Chérifa Boukacem-Zeghmouri, Blanca Rodríguez Bravo, Marzena Świgoń, Jie Xu and Eti Herman.